iamsukhpreetsingh/workout-app/backend/README.md

 Test: generate a code, redeem it from client A (201), then try the same code from client B → 409 "already been used".

+## Trainer-client association lifecycle (migrations 015–016)

+Status flow on `trainer_clients`: `pending → active → archived → revoked`.

+- **Unlink (either party)**: `POST /trainer/clients/:clientId/unlink`
+  (trainer) or `POST /client/trainer/unlink` (client) flips an active row to `archived` with `archived_at` / `archived_by` / `purge_at = now() + 30 days`.
+  All trainer GET endpoints accept `active` OR `archived` (30-day read-only window); every create/assign path requires `active`.
+Client-facing plan listings join on `active` only, so the client loses trainer content immediately regardless of who initiated.
+- **Reactivation**: `GET /client/trainer-code-preview?code=` reports
+  `is_reactivation` (an archived row exists for this pair) plus archived date and plan counts. `POST /client/associations/request` then REUSES the archived row (countdown preserved, data protected) setting `status='pending'` and recording the client's `restore_preference` ('restore' | 'fresh', migration 016).
+The duplicate-association guard only matches `status IN ('pending','active')` — archived rows must fall through to the reactivation branch, never 409.
+- **Trainer decision** (`POST /trainer/associations/:id/accept` with
+  `final_decision` for reactivations): 'restore' clears the archive fields on the same row (history reappears — nothing was deleted); 'fresh' reverts the row to archived (untouched countdown) and inserts a separate clean active row. `reject` on a reactivation reverts to 'archived'; on an ordinary request it revokes.
+- **Purge**: `npm run purge-archives` (cron daily `0 3 * * *`) hard-deletes
+  trainer-owned content (assigned_plans, trainer-created diet/supplement
+  plans + items/checkins) for rows past `purge_at`, then flips them to `revoked`.
+It deliberately **skips rows in 'pending'** — a pending reactivation must never be purged while awaiting the trainer's decision, even past its original purge_at.
+Client-owned data (session_summaries, exercise details, measurements, self-authored plans) is never touched.

+## Development note

+`node server.js` does NOT auto-reload.
+After editing any backend file, restart the server (or run `npx nodemon server.js`) — a stale process serving old code has repeatedly masqueraded as bugs (404s on new routes, stale validation rules).